 Now, if you know me (and you don’t but keep reading) you know I love pizza but, I also gave up gluten.

-My Portuguese friend told me about Pao de Queijo and made some for me.
+My Brazilian friend told me about Pao de Queijo and made some for me.
 It was the closest taste

 and texture to wheat flour bread I’ve had.
 EXCITING RIGHT?

 Not much else to say about this kind of awesome.